Parallel computations for Metropolis Markov chains with Picard maps: Numerical simulations

-We assess numerically the performance of the (Approximate) Online Picard algorithm applied to RWM and MwG Markov chains for high-dimensional regression models and the SIR epidemic model.
-The former simulations allow to test performances systematically and assess the tightness of the bounds developed in Section~\ref{sec: Complexity of Picard algorithms}.
-The latter experiment illustrates the breadth of our results in a more sophisticated Bayesian problem where the posterior density is not log-concave and is only piecewise continuous.
+We assess numerically the performance of the (Approximate) Online Picard algorithm for high-dimensional regression models and the SIR epidemic model.
+The first simulations allow to test performance systematically and assess the tightness of the bounds developed in Section~\ref{sec: Complexity of Picard algorithms}.
+The second experiment illustrates the breadth of our results for a more sophisticated Bayesian problem where the posterior density is not log-concave and is only piecewise continuous.
 In this setting, state-of-the-art gradient-based methods such as Langevin and Hamiltonian Monte Carlo \citep{RobertsTweedie::1996,neal2011mcmc} cannot be directly used and zeroth-order (gradient-free) methods become a natural choice.
+In this example, we also examine Discontinuous Hamiltonian Monte Carlo (D-HMC) \citep{nishimura2020discontinuous}, a non-reversible zeroth-order variant of MwG.
+Although our complexity bounds do not apply to D-HMC, the Online Picard algorithm applies directly because its Picard map is piecewise constant.
+In Section~\ref{sec:blackbox} we implement a parallel version of the online Picard algorithm on a concrete real-word application in precision medicine where zeroth-order parallel methods are appropriate (see Section~\ref{sec: parallel architectures} for pseudocode and implementation details).
+For this application, the log-target can only be evaluated through a black-box computational routine that is expensive and does not provide gradients.
+Practical aspects such as hardware and software considerations, as well as parallelization overheads are discussed in detail in Section~\ref{sec: practical algorithmic aspects} in the supplement.
+See also \citet{glatt2024parallel, lee2010utility} for related discussions.